kevnIBM/UCG-Repo/UCG/Carla/readme.md

 Run-time notes

-For Omni-Channel front-ends, set username and password to ' ', workspace to the Carla workspace_id and add carla as param
+For Omni-Channel front-ends, set username and password to ' ', workspace to the Carla workspace_id and add carla_host=<host ip or kubernetes domain> as param

 In the "Get Answer" subflow, edit the Carla function node:
 	Alter the Url var: